 - Visit site and record information about access, drainage and topography, and availability of services such as water and electricity.

-When polled, Cost Estimators say the following skills are most frequently used in their jobs:
+Cost Estimators state the following job skills are important in their day-to-day work.

 Mathematics: Using mathematics to solve problems.